troycox/bigcommerce-api-docs/webhooks/quickstart.md

 1. In the postback, we send a light payload with only minimum details regarding the events that got triggered.
 It's up to you how you want to handle the notification in your application.
 For instance, we will send you details indicating that a product was updated, and you might want to handle it by fetching the new product via an API call.
 2. Bulk data imports will trigger the relevant events for every record affected.
 For example, if you have a hook on store/product/create and then the merchant imports 2,000 products, then there will be 2,000 event postbacks.
 3. Payloads are serialized per hook per store.
 We are looking at enabling a replay feature down the road.
-What this means is, based on the serialized payload IDs, 3rd parties can detect if they've missed certain postbacks and then they, via a futuer update, you will be able call a replay method to get the missing events.
+What this means is, based on the serialized payload IDs, 3rd parties can detect if they've missed certain postbacks and then they, via a future update, you will be able call a replay method to get the missing events.